The first process

 This does not take the place of a comprehensive dental examination but is used to identify whether an older person has oral health problems and needs a dental referral.

 An oral health assessment does not take very long to do.
 It can be easily done at the same time as other general health assessments.
-It should take place on commencement of care and thereafter on a regular basis and/or when the need arises.
+An initial base-line assessment of the mouth should take place during a patient’s initial admission assessments and no later than 24 hours following admission.
+For planned admissions, an oral health assessment should be included in general pre-admission assessments.
+Oral health should be re-assessed as the need arises.

 How can I recognise problems with oral health?